-We have been selling accounting and tax practices throughout Southern California.
-TPS Brokers has sold over 1000+ accounting and tax practices in Southern California.
-Over the years, we have been seen countless buyers try to minimize their risk and your profit.
-Many of these buyers have the philosophy “sell me your practice for nothing down, and I will pay you back with a percentage of your profits.
-When we here a buyer say that it is time to hand up the phone.
-Again there are more buyers than seller so we do not need them..Here are just some of the mistakes for you to avoid…
+We have sold over 1000+ accounting and tax practices in Southern California.
+Over the years, we have seen countless buyers try to minimize their risk and your profit.
+Many of these buyers have the philosophy “sell me your practice for nothing down, and I will pay you back with a percentage of the profit over 5 years."
+When we hear a buyer say that, it is time to hang up the phone.
+Again, there are more Buyers than Selelrs so we do not need them..>Here are just some of the mistakes for you to avoid…

 Negotiating with only one buyer at a time.
 If you are negotiating with just one buyer, he will try every negotiating ploy he can to minimize his risk and investment at your expense.
 Isn’t it only natural for anyone of us to ask “What would you take for the practice?
 What is your bottom line?
 Can we negotiate on the down payment?
 I read in the CPA MAP Report that the best way to buy a practice is on a 5-year earn-out, can we structure this kind of payout?”
 Etc., Etc.

 Thinking that an associate will give you the best deal.
 Tip: Usually, when a practitioner decides to sell, he seeks out an associate from one of his peer associations.
 He thinks that since he has known the associate for a long time, it would be a safe bet.
 The problem is that this buyer usually doesn’t have a strong motivation to grow and really doesn’t want all that the seller has to offer.
 For example, if the associate has a successful business, he obviously doesn’t want the furniture and equipment nor the lease.
 He would want to move the practice to his premises.
 All of these conditions would be detrimental to the seller.
 On the other hand, if the associate is not already successful, why even bother selling to him.